ACLU claims Kern County misreported individuals transferred to ICE; Youngblood denies claims

 The report also claimed stories like Erika's are not uncommon in the Central Valley, providing other alleged instances in which Kern County residents were arrested by deputies and then handed over to ICE.

 However, the ACLU report also claims an underreporting of these figures "obscures the actual level of collaboration between sheriffs and ICE."
-For example, a staff member at the Lerdo Pre-Trial Facility attempted to hold a person about to be released.
+For example, a staff member at the Lerdo Pre-Trial Facility attempted to hold a person about to be released, the report alleges.
 Though a jail supervisor intervened and prevented the hold, "It is unclear whether there is proper training and understanding of the law's requirements," the report states.

 Youngblood said Friday the California Department of Justice, which investigated the KCSO, did not relay any reports of noncompliance with SB 54.
 Chief Deputy Erik Levig added the KCSO is looking into the allegations outlined in the report.

-Youngblood said the ACLU should not wield these complaints retroactively because investigations become harder two years after a person faced problems.
+Youngblood said the ACLU should not wield these complaints retroactively because investigations become harder to undertake two years later.
+He noted that the ACLU's examples don't even include full names, dates and specific details that would allow his department to investigate.

 "We have employees that could make mistakes, and we might need to fix things," Youngblood said.
 "We can't defend it, because we can't research it.
 That's totally unfair to the employees of this organization."